ilica/RedditApiDocumentation/reddit_api_doc.md

 4. You will get back a Client ID, and a Client Secret.
 Export those variables in the terminal so you will have access to them in your python script.

 Next, you will need an autorization token which is only valid for a limited period of time.
 You can get this by writing the following script
+The User Agent part isn't important and can be anything.
+Also, keep in mind that the bearer token is only good for 60 minutes, and you will have to do this again in an hour.

 ```python